-- Cell Processing: As part of our process of implant production, our cell processing technologies involve the handling of a biopsy specimen in our own cGMP facilities, cell extraction from the biopsy and the isolation and expansion of cells in our segregated cell culture facility, effectively returning such cells to their juvenile phenotype where they may once again grow into mature cartilage cells.
+- Cell Processing: As part of our process of implant production, our cell processing technologies involve the handling of a biopsy specimen in our own cGMP facilities, cell extraction from the biopsy and the isolation and expansion of cells in our segregated cell culture facility.
+These steps effectively return such cells to their juvenile phenotype where they may once again grow into mature cartilage cells.
 Our proprietary process is currently optimized for, but not limited to, cartilage cell culturing. - Scaffolds: Scaffolds are structures capable of supporting three-dimensional tissue formation and providing an environment for the cells that are needed to form the tissue.
 Our proprietary, three-dimensional scaffold structures, including our honeycomb collagen scaffolds, are designed to produce a cartilage-like implant.
 The scaffold for NeoCart is shaped like a disk, with diameter of 34 mm and thickness of approximately 1.5 mm.
 The term "honeycomb" describes the shape of the pores inside of the scaffold as they are shaped like a honeycomb.
 The honeycomb structure is important because it allows cartilage cells to line up vertically throughout the scaffold so that they organize as they normally would in native cartilage.
 Competing scaffolds only accommodate cells on their surface or in layers.
 Our proprietary three-dimensional scaffolds can support and deliver a variety of cell types and are biocompatible, biodegradable and non-toxic. - Tissue Engineering: Tissue engineering refers to applications that repair or replace portions of or whole tissues such as cartilage, bone, blood vessels and skin.
 We use a combination of cells, engineering and materials methods to produce our tissue implant for the purpose of repairing cartilage tissue.
 Our proprietary TEPs incubate our cell- and scaffold-based implants under conditions designed to mimic the conditions found in the knee, including pressure changes and low oxygen levels.
 We believe our proprietary TEP technology is unique to the tissue repair market and is one of the reasons patients receiving a NeoCart implant in our Phase 1 and Phase 2 clinical trials recovered more quickly and realized positive long-term outcomes as compared to patients receiving microfracture surgery. - Bioadhesive: Our proprietary bioadhesive, CT3, secures the NeoCart implant in the defect and eliminates the need for complicated suturing that may be required during certain other cartilage repair treatments.
-CT3 is comprised of three components: methylated collagen, activated polyethylene glycol (PEG) and a simple salt buffering solution that acts as a curing component.
-CT3 is biodegradable and nontoxic.
-We believe CT3 contributes to the quick recovery and the positive long-term outcomes seen in our Phase 1 and Phase 2 clinical trials.
+CT3 is biodegradable, non-toxic and comprised of three components: methylated collagen, activated polyethylene glycol (PEG) and a simple salt buffering solution that acts as a curing component.
+The curing component enables the physician to control the adhesive set-time which, we believe both simplifies and expedites the procedure relative to other autologous cartilage repair treatments.
+We believe CT3 also contributes to the quick recovery and the positive long-term outcomes seen in our Phase 1 and Phase 2 clinical trials.